stratum-mining/stratum/roles/jd-client/README.md

 ## Setup
 ### Configuration File
-The `proxy-config-example.toml` is a configuration example.
+The `jdc-config-local-example.toml` is a configuration example.

 The configuration file contains the following information: